mbetbadal/portfolio/README.md

 ## 🛠 Tools & Skills
 - **Authoring:** Markdown, DITA, Oxygen XML, GitHub
-- **Platforms:** Cloud Pak for Data, Cloud Pak for Data as a Service, IBM Cloud, watsonx.ai
+- **Products/Services I've written for:** Cloud Pak for Data (, Cloud Pak for Data as a Service, IBM Cloud, watsonx.ai
-- **Specialties:** Accessibility, user onboarding
+- **Specialties:** Accessibility, user onboarding, researching, interviewing, presenting, UX/UI editing and writing

 ---

 ## 📄 Selected Writing Samples

-### 1. IBM Cloud Pak for Data
+### Onboarded new service to Cloud Pak for Data as a Service - Data Replication

-**Type:** Installation, release notes, known issues, and troubleshooting | **Tools:** Markdown, GitHub, Oxygen XML
+Review the entire doc set of [Data Replication](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.6.x?topic=data-replicating).

 **Highlights:**
+- Established info archictecture, wrote all new topics
+- Aligned with developers, PM, and product design
+- Focused on reducing learning curve for new users

+### IBM Cloud Pak for Data releases for multiple products
+Installation, release notes, known issues, and troubleshooting

+**Highlights:**
 - Collaborated with engineers and PMs
 - Sole writer for multiple products
 - Used GitHub issues to track documentation progress on new features, fixes, and known issues
 - Improved legacy docs for accessibility and usability
-- Met a mix of quarterly and monthly releases
+- Met a mix of quarterly and monthly release deadlines

-Initial release of Data Replicatio on Cloud Pak for Data 4.6.0
+Initial release of Data Replication on Cloud Pak for Data 4.6.0

 <img width="635" alt="DR 4 6 0 Release" src="https://github.com/user-attachments/assets/4f8149ab-6448-456e-9dfe-0dbd2a61488b" />